ZHBALEX/Zhbalex.GitHub.io/research.md

 ## Pancreatic Duct FLow
-We developed a non-invasive diagnostic method for chronic pancreatitis by integrating ERCP data with CFD to predict pancreatic ductal hypertension.
+We developed a **non-invasive** diagnostic method for **chronic pancreatitis** by integrating ERCP data with **CFD** to predict pancreatic ductal **hypertension**.
 This involved reconstructing 3D MRI models, setting flow-based boundary conditions, and validating pressure distributions with clinical data.
-Additionally, we created an analytical model and automated the imaging-to-pressure workflow using advanced toolkits and PINNs, enhancing accuracy across diverse anatomies.
-Presented at the 2024 APS meeting, our work highlights CFD’s crucial role in advancing diagnostics and improving patient outcomes.
+Additionally, we created an analytical model and automated the **imaging-to-pressure workflow** using advanced toolkits and PINNs, enhancing accuracy across diverse anatomies.
+Presented at the **2024 APS meeting**, our work highlights CFD’s crucial role in advancing diagnostics and improving patient outcomes.

 ### From PD Flow to CFD